raymondtruong/ubook/deliverables/iteration-02.plan.md

  * Be concise, yet precise.
    For example: "Build the website" is not precise at all, but "Build a static home page and upload it somewhere, so that it is publicly accessible" is much clearer.

--  Static pages (a posting search page, a postings page and a user info page)
+-  Static pages (a listing search page, a listings page and a user info page)
 -  Full Vertical implementation of user authentication, login and sign up
 -  Video displaying the static pages as well as demonstrating our working vertical authentication implementation.
+-  Updated scrum artifacts (product backlog, sprint backlog, meeting schedule): https://docs.google.com/spreadsheets/d/1kHT57hwY_5hdanTw9rLCbr0QdopAXCnvRaVo4S0Ht8E/edit?usp=sharing